Skip to content

 The more common variant.
 Typically indicates qbregistration.dat is missing or damaged — either physically absent from its expected location or corrupted.
 Tool Hub’s 3371 Fix or manual deletion resolves this variant in most cases.
 If the fix doesn’t hold, antivirus interference is the most common underlying cause.

 The trickier variant.
 Typically indicates system clock or .NET Framework issues blocking license validation rather than file damage itself.
-Always verify system clock first for this variant.
-If clock is correct, the issue is usually .NET Framework corruption requiring component repair via Tool Hub or manual .NET reinstall.
+Always verify the system clock first for this variant.
+If the clock is correct, the issue is usually .NET Framework corruption requiring component repair via Tool Hub or a manual .NET reinstall.

 Less common variants exist (different numeric status codes accompanying 3371).
 The diagnostic approach is similar — verify clock, run Tool Hub, delete qbregistration.dat manually if needed — but unusual status codes often warrant a ProAdvisor diagnostic to identify the specific underlying cause rather than working through self-fix blindly.